jeremywillans/hass-addons/rest980/README.md

 ## Rest980 Hass.io

-This Hass.io Addon allows you to run the Rest980 Docker Image.
+This Hass.io Add-on allows you to run the Rest980 Docker Image.

 The required options have been exposed in Hass.io